parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

     }))
 ```

 Now that our partials are defined, it's time to use them.
-Open both `article.html` and `index.html` and replace this header that's there:
+Open both `article.html` and `index.html` and replace the header that's there:

 ```html
 <!DOCTYPE html>